Picocrypt/Picocrypt/README.md

 <br>
 <p align="center"><img align="center" src="/images/screenshot.png" width="318" alt="Picocrypt"></p>

-> # ❄️ Project archived ❄️
+# ❄️ Project archived ❄️

->
-> Picocrypt has been permanently archived and frozen into a read-only state.
-[Read the explanation](https://github.com/Picocrypt/Picocrypt/issues/134).
+Picocrypt has been permanently archived and frozen into a read-only state.

->
+Read the [reason](https://github.com/Picocrypt/Picocrypt/issues/134) why. ***Please read it carefully and fully**; it's not the format you might expect.*

-> **Picocrypt is still fully functional, stable, and secure as is.
+**Picocrypt is still fully functional, stable, and secure as is.
 You can continue using it confidently.**

->
-> Archiving Picocrypt doesn't mean there's anything wrong with it, just that I'm done working on it.
+Archiving Picocrypt doesn't mean there's anything wrong with it, just that I'm done working on it.

+A community-developed successor to Picocrypt is available and called [Picocrypt NG](https://github.com/Picocrypt-NG).

+**I do not endorse, develop, nor support Picocrypt NG; use it at your own risk.**

 # Downloads